-112A.
-Molecular Biochemistry Laboratory (6)
+108. Protein Biochemistry Laboratory (6)

 The application of techniques to study protein structure and function, including electrophoresis, protein purification, column chromatography, enzyme kinetics, and immunochemistry.
 Prerequisites: Chem.
-140A-B-C, 143A-B, 114A-B. (Some of these courses may be taken concurrently.)
-(Note: Students may not receive credit for both Chem.
-112A and BIBC 103.)
-A materials fee is required for this course.
-(W)
+143A and Chem.
+114A.
+(Note: Formerly Chem.
+112A.
+Students may not receive credit for both Chem.
+108 and BIBC 103.)
+A materials fee may be required for this course.
+(F,W)

-112B.
-Molecular Biochemistry Laboratory (6)
+109. Recombinant DNA Laboratory (6)

-This laboratory will introduce the students to the tools of molecular biology and will involve experiments with recombinant DNA techniques.
+This laboratory will introduce students to the tools of molecular biology and will involve experiments with recombinant DNA techniques.
 Prerequisites: Chem.
-114A-B, Chem.
-114C (may be taken concurrently); Chem.
-143A and 143B.
-(Note: Students may not receive credit for both Chem.
-112B and BIMM 101.)
-A materials fee is required for this course.
+143A and, Chem.
+114A.
+(Note: Formerly Chem.
+112B.
+Students may not receive credit for both Chem.
+109 and BIMM 101.)
+A materials fee may be required for this course.
 (S)

-113. Chemistry of Biological Macromolecules (4)
+113. Physical Chemistry of Biological Macromolecules (4)